-"Cisco as a corporation supports using the internet as a means of helping NGO effectiveness," remarked Michael Yutrzenka, Director, Public Benefit Investment at Cisco Systems.
+"Cisco as a corporation supports using the internet as a means of helping NGO effectiveness," remarked Michael Yutrzenka, manager of the Cisco Systems Foundation, the philanthropic arm of Cisco Systems.
 As Cisco faced a significant market downturn in its core businesses in 2001, the firm realized the long-term value of keeping key employees in the Cisco family.
-Through the Cisco Fellows program, Michael oversaw the deployment of 81 Cisco employees across 21 nonprofit organizations, including Dipak Basu to Save the Children and later Molly Tschang, who participated in an enhanced Cisco Leadership Fellows Program, to NetHope.
-Cisco's support of NetHope had included two Cisco Fellows, significant dollar and equipment donations, and engineer development time for the NetHope Relief Kit.
+Through the Cisco Fellows program, Michael oversaw deployment of 81 Cisco employees across 21 nonprofit organizations, including Dipak Basu to Save the Children and Molly Tschang to NetHope.
+Cisco's sponsorship of NetHope had included two Cisco Fellows, significant dollar and equipment donations, and engineer development time for the NetHope Relief Kit.
 Commented Yutrzenka: